Albania Road Trip Itinerary: 8-Day & 10-Day Loop

 Albania rewards a car more than almost any country in the Balkans.
 The headline sights - inland UNESCO towns, a wild Ionian coastline, an archaeological park near the Greek border - sit in a rough triangle that public transport stitches together only awkwardly.
 With your own wheels you can cross the Llogara Pass in golden light, stop at a Riviera cove that has no bus stop, and swing inland to the stone city of Gjirokastër on the way home.

-The loop here is built as a circle so you end where you started - handy if you fly in and out of Tirana and return the car there.
-If you’re short on time, you can cut it to a one-way Tirana-to-Saranda run and hand the car back in the south, but a round trip via Gjirokastër is the better experience.
+The loop here’s built as a circle so you end where you started - handy if you fly in and out of Tirana and return the car there.
+If you’re short on time, trimmed versions of this drive work well: for a long weekend, our Albania 4-day itinerary keeps Tirana, Berat and a taste of the Riviera and loops back; for a week, the Albania 7-day itinerary reaches Saranda and the far south; and if the coast is all you’re after, the Albanian Riviera road trip runs Vlora to Saranda along the SH8.
+Otherwise the full round trip via Gjirokastër is the better experience.
 Before you book, read our full guide to renting a car in Albania for costs, insurance and the local driving quirks.

 Day 1-2: Tirana